Jacksonbab/SE4ML-project/Docs/Running the Model.md

    ```
 4. Once the model is running, disconnect all attached wires and place the robot on your chosen track

-5. To stop the model reconnect the keyboard and press CTRL+C
+5. To stop the model, reconnect the keyboard and press CTRL+C